CERT-Polska/ursadb/e2e-correctness-tests/README.md

 ## Running tests

-1. Put malware files you want to run the tests on in /opt/samples directory.
+1. Put malware files you want to run the tests on in testfiles directory.
 The names of the files should be the same as the names of corresponding yara rule files.
 Then run:
 ```